 - Still, time to enjoy sun and sand in Barcelona beaches

 - Tons of festivals and events to participate in September

 - Perfect weather – not Hot, not Cold and no sticky humidity bubble!

-Exploring Barcelona’s main sites with relatively less crowds
+Exploring Barcelona’s main sites with relatively fewer crowds

 Take the Sagrada Familia for example, we bought tickets online, we did have a queue for security reasons but the inside was not crowded.
 You can stay inside as long as you want, pray, take pictures without being pushed or feeling suffocated.
 Same deal for Park Guell’s Gaudi museum and the protected monument.

-In September, schools and universities re-open in North America, meaning affordable flights and less crowds sight-seeing.
+In September, schools and universities re-open in North America, meaning affordable flights and fewer crowds sight-seeing.

 But later, when we re-visited Barcelona after the 20th of the month, we were able to snag a great hotel deal, just steps away from La Ramblas.
 Hotel: Hotel Grabi Millenni Barcelona

 Of course at the city center or near it, it makes it so easy to explore touristic attractions and/or take day tours.